 After the procedure

 Progressive physical therapy after ACL surgery helps to strengthen the muscles around your knee and improve flexibility.
 A physical therapist will teach you how to do exercises that you will perform either with continued supervision or at home.
-Adhering to a rehabilitation plan is important for proper healing and achieving the best possible outcomes.
+Following the rehabilitation plan is important for proper healing and achieving the best possible outcomes.

-Successful ACL reconstruction paired with rigorous rehabilitation can usually restore the stability and function to your knee.
-Within the first few weeks after surgery, you should strive to regain knee range of motion equal to that of your opposite knee.
-Athletes often can return to their sports after eight to 12 months.
+Successful ACL reconstruction paired with focused rehabilitation can usually restore stability and function to your knee.
+Within the first few weeks after surgery, you should strive to regain a range of motion equal to that of your opposite knee.
+Recovery generally takes about nine months.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.